Jump to navigation

 The current fee schedule and the instructions for reading the fee schedule may be accessed by visiting the Provider Rates & Fee Schedule web page.
 Code information includes: procedure code, system parameter, price begin date, price end date, factor code, relative value, gender, min age, max age, post-op days, and if a PAR is required.

 Use the -UK modifier.
-The -UK modifier on the CMS 1500 paper claim form identifies the claim as the baby's.
+The -UK modifier on the CMS 1500 paper claim form identifies the claim as belonging to the baby.

-Note: The use of the mother's Medical Assistance Program member ID number and the -UK modifier only applies to charges billed on the CMS 1500 for members in the Fee-for-Service or Primary Care Physician Program.
-This does not apply to members covered under Medical Assistance Program contracted HMOs.
+Note: The use of the mother's Colorado Medical Assistance Program member ID number and the -UK modifier only applies to charges billed on the CMS 1500 for members in the Fee-for-Service or Primary Care Physician Program.
+This does not apply to members covered under Medicaid contracted HMOs.

 The birth of babies of women on Medicaid need to be reported to the assigned county or Medical Assistance (MA) site case worker in the member’s county of residence.